 Sometimes it takes extra effort and faith, but I encourage you to call 1-800-273-8255 to talk to someone who cares and can help you sort through your problems.

 There Is Help For You If You Are Hurting!

 - Why should I not commit suicide?

 - “I’ve been depressed.
 I’ve had suicidal thoughts.
 I realize I’m not full-on there because I never could plan it.
-But the fact of the matter is, there is a way out, there is help.”
+But the fact is, there is a way out; there is help.”
 Mariel Hemingway

 - How can a Christian overcome depression?

 - John 10:10 “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”

 - “When one door closes, another opens, but we often look so long and so regretfully upon the closed door that we do not see the one that has opened for us.” ~Alexander Graham Bell